babeuh/Upsilon-External/docs/index.md

 To create a new project, you just need to:

 1. Create a new directory with the name of your project.
 You can copy the Example project to get started.
 2. Add your project to the Makefile.
-You just need copy the `apps/Example/app.elf` target then rename the `Example` to your project name.
+You just need to copy the `apps/Example/app.elf` target then rename the `Example` to your project name.
 3. Add your project to the `apps/apps.js` file.
 4. To flash your project, you just need to run the `make app-name_flash` command.
 5. It's done! :tada: